-- The sentences are short and simple and probably there will be quite a lot of repetition of the more common verbs, such as piacere, avere and essere. - The vocabulary is very limited, so there will probably be quite a lot of repetition of the same words. - Errors are very frequent and it will be more inaccurate than accurate, or there will be relatively little said, so the lack of evidence means we cannot go into a higher band.
+- The sentences are short and simple and probably there will be quite a lot of repetition of the more common verbs, such as avere, essere and piacere in the present tense. - The vocabulary is very limited, so there will probably be quite a lot of repetition of the same words. - Errors are very frequent and it will be more inaccurate than accurate, or there will be relatively little said, so the lack of evidence means we cannot go into a higher band.